 Risks of cataract surgery include:

-Cataract surgery with pseudophakic IOL can improve vision in about 90 percent of people who have the procedure.
+Cataract surgery with pseudophakic IOL can improve vision in about

 Most implanted IOLs are monofocal.
 They can only focus at one distance — close up or far away.
 However, multifocal lenses are also available for some individuals.